Kilcoo fend off Enniskillen to reach Ulster final

 And while Enniskillen enjoyed a fruitful spell early in the second half, Kilcoo showed more than enough to suggest it will take a huge effort from either Glen or Cargin to prise the Seamus McFerran Cup away from the Down village.

-Enniskillen, back in Ulster for the first time since 2006, reached the last four courtesy of a penalty shootout victory over Naomh Conaill, but like Fermanagh rivals Derrygonnelly last in last year's provincial final, they were ultimately no match for Kilcoo's tenacious defending and clinical finishing.
+Enniskillen, back in Ulster for the first time since 2006, reached the last four courtesy of a penalty shootout victory over Gowna, but like Fermanagh rivals Derrygonnelly last in last year's provincial final, they were ultimately no match for Kilcoo's tenacious defending and clinical finishing.

 Kilcoo are now one win away from becoming the first club to win a hat-trick of Ulster titles since Crossmaglen in 2012.

-Playing with a strong wind in the first half, Kilcoo notched early scores through Jerome and Shealan Johnston before the latter netted his first goal in the fifth minute, firing past Cian Newman after Miceal's Rooney superb tackle and driving run.
+Playing with a strong wind in the first half at the Athletic Grounds, Kilcoo notched early scores through Jerome and Shealan Johnston before the latter netted his first goal in the fifth minute, firing past Cian Newman after Miceal's Rooney superb tackle and driving run.

 With the impressive Rooney and Ryan McEvoy among those in black and white ensuring the Enniskillen forwards were feeding off scraps, Kilcoo's speed on the break produced a feast of scoring chances at the other end.

-Conor Laverty curled over a beauty before Darryl Branagan kicked two superb scores - carbon copies of each other - to stretch Kilcoo's lead to 1-6 to 0-1 after John Reihill had fisted over Enniskillen's only score of the first half.
+Conor Laverty curled over a beauty before Darryl Branagan kicked two superb scores - carbon copies of each other - to stretch Kilcoo's lead to 1-6 to 0-1 after John Reihill had fisted over Enniskillen's only point of the first half.

 Enniskillen only had themselves to blame for Johnston's second goal, however, as goalkeeper Cian Newman passed straight to Laverty.
 The Down manager fed Ceilum Doherty, who teed up Johnston to hammer the ball high into the net with Newman stranded.

+Reihill did strike an upright in the first half, but it was a rare flash of encouragement for the Gaels in an opening 30 minutes dominated by a devastating Kilcoo unit.

-Gaels boss Simon Bradley responded by introducing Eoin Beacom at the break and the full-forward made a considerable impact, kicking two scores either side of Richard O'Callaghan and Conor Watson points.
+Without the suspended Callum Jones, Gaels boss Simon Bradley responded to Kilcoo's first-half dominance by introducing Eoin Beacom at the break, and the full-forward made a considerable impact, kicking two scores either side of Richard O'Callaghan and Conor Watson points.

-And when Beacom's well-taken goal was followed by O'Callaghan's second score from play, there was a sense that Kilcoo were beginning to crumble.
+And when Beacom's well-taken 45th-minute goal was followed by O'Callaghan's second score from play, it was clear that cracks were beginning to appear in the champions' set-up.

 The holders responded in a manner befitting of their status as All-Ireland champions, however, with Morgan palming to the net after a fine move involving Shealan Johnston, Laverty and Doherty.

-Kilcoo's third green flag extended their lead to 10 points with eight minutes remaining, a position from which Enniskillen could not recover.
+That green flag - Kilcoo's third - extended their lead to 10 points with eight minutes remaining, a position from which Enniskillen could not recover.

+While they needed penalties to beat Clonduff and extra-time to overcome Warrenpoint on their way to a 10th Down title in 11 years, Kilcoo have reached another level since beginning their Ulster defence and appear to be peaking at the right time as they close in on another piece of silverware.